malferov/conix/README.md

   your cluster.

   **Kubernetes cluster.** This type of managed kubernetes is a truly automated service that simplifies creation and maintenance of clusters via infrastructure as code.
 That builds a great developer experience.
-You have full control of the cluster and manage its security.
+You have complete control over the cluster and manage its security.

-  **Application migration.** Our engineers assist you to migrate your applications to Conix One.
-They will migrate containers to a kubernetes cluster, configure it, and implement CI/CD.
+  **Application migration.** Our engineers will help you migrate your applications to Conix One.
+Applications are transformed into containers for running in a cluster, configured and supplemented by CI/CD tools.

 ## Conix One Guard